brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 a = [1.0, -4.86645111, 9.98966956, -11.06859818, 6.99051266, -2.39325566, 0.34918616 ]
 ```

-* This part of the code switches into floating point.
+* Unlike the other filter functions, this part of the code uses floating point.
 * Note the "gain" variable in the code that was used to adjust the b coefficients.
 * Watch out for the sign convention on the a coefficients.
 The coefficients shown
-above are the negatives of what is actually in the code to adhere to the standard form.
+above are the negatives of what is actually in the code to adhere to the standard b/a form.

 These parameters match almost exactly with what comes out when we synthesize a
-6th order Chebyshev filter using the scipy.signal.cheby1() function using fc=300 Hz and rp=0.5 dB.
+6th order Chebyshev filter using the scipy.signal.cheby1() function with fc=300 Hz and rp=0.5 dB.
 The frequency response curves of the filter with the coefficients from chan_simpleusb.c
 and the filter synthesized by SciPy are plotted below.
 The plots overlap perfectly: